Icinga/get-started-docs/03-icingaweb.md

 The additional package `libapache2-mod-php` is necessary on Ubuntu to automatically install a web server and PHP and make Icinga Web 2 work out-of-the-box.

 ## Install the Web Server

+!!! info

     Ensure that you have a web server with PHP installed before proceeding, such as Apache or Nginx with PHP version ≥ 7.2.
-Depending on your operating system, you may need to install and configure the web server separately.

 An Apache configuration file to serve Icinga Web is already installed.
 If you want to use Nginx, you must manually create a configuration file using the following command.
 Save the output as a new file in the web server configuration directory:

 ```bash
 icingacli setup config webserver nginx --document-root /usr/share/icingaweb2/public